DrewNaylor/guinget/docs/How-to-use.md

   - Temporary files are always deleted before refreshing the cache.
 - `Load only the latest version of each package` checkbox
   - Some packages may display a version number that's not really the latest version.
 Not sure how to fix this at the moment.
-  - Requires loading from the community database checkbox to be checked, which it will be unless it was turned off in a previous version and the zip file version of guinget is used, or it's turned off manually from the config file.
-If it's off, you can use the `Defaults` button in the bottom-left of the `Options` window to turn it back on.

 #### Notes on loading from the database